Rush Limbaugh, having more fun than a human being should be allowed to have here on the Excellence in Broadcasting Network.

 One of the things that we've got to value is the fact that we do have a media, a free media that's able to do what they want to do.

-Just got to keep talking and word of mouth, there's blogs, there's internet, there's all kinds of ways to communicate, which is literally changing the way people are getting their information.
+And word of mouth, there's blogs, there's internet, there's all kinds of ways to communicate, which is literally changing the way people are getting their information.

-And so if you're concerned, I would suggest that you reach out to some of the groups that are uh supporting the troops that have got internet sites and and just keep the word moving.
+And so if you're concerned, I would suggest that you reach out to some of the groups that are supporting the troops that have got internet sites and just keep the word moving.

 We will never do that in America.

-And I want to remind you again, we didn't see this, we didn't know about this till earlier in the week.
+And I want to remind you again, we didn't see this.

-Some pew uh survey they do polling.
+Some Pew survey, they do polling.

-But they went out and they talked to tons of people in uh 2004, and they uh concluded based on their research that this program has more people listening to it each day who consume hard news than anything, include the Sunday programs, the nightly newscasts.
+And they concluded, based on their research, that this program has more people listening to it each day who consume hard news than anything, including the Sunday programs, the nightly newscasts.

-More people who claim that they are consumers of hard news and thus are involved and engaged on a uh daily basis.
+More people who claim that they are consumers of hard news and thus are involved and engaged on a daily basis consult and listen to this program more than any other was cited.

-And so the new media is alive and well, and there are countless places for and it's happening.
+And so the new media is alive and well, and there are countless places for, and it's happening.

-And it's uh the f for all of these um for the truth, the the the uh other side of the story, given whatever story it is, uh, to get out, and it's happening, and it has been for 18 to 20 years.
+And for all of these, for the truth, the other side of the story, given whatever story it is, to get out.

 They're in trouble because of the Times as well, not the New York Times.

-Anyway, run along here, gotta take a break.
+Anyway, run along here.

 We will be back.